CODE OF CONDUCT

 The purpose of business entertainment and gifts in a commercial setting is to create good will and sound working relationships, not to gain unfair advantage with customers or others.
 Our customers and business partners include health care professionals (such as physicians) and entities (such as hospitals) and their employees, as well as pharmaceutical and device companies and their employees, and patients.
 Gifts or entertainment should never be offered, provided, solicited or accepted by any Adaptive director, officer, employee, or agent (or any family member of a director, officer or employee or agent) unless it:

-- is not a cash gift or cash equivalent such as a gift card,
+- is not a cash gift,

 - is consistent with customary business practices,